eMahtab/java/Java-8/method-references/README.md

 # Method References

-Method references in Java provide a way to refer to methods without invoking them explicitly.
+Many a times, a lambda expression does nothing but call an existing method.
+In those cases, it's often clearer to refer to the existing method by name.
+Method references enable you to do this; they are compact, easy-to-read lambda expressions for methods that already have a name.

-They are a shorthand notation for lambda expressions and improve code readability.
+**Method References are a shorthand notation for lambda expressions and improve code readability.**

 Method references use :: operator and come in different types.